Conduct of hearings

 When will i hear back about my file?

-- For criminal proceedings, you will receive a new notice of hearing.
-If you have not received a new notice of hearing, please contact your lawyer, if you are represented, or contact the client contact centre directly at 1 866-536-5140.
+You can contact your lawyer, if you are represented, or contact the client contact centre directly at 1 866-536-5140.

 Will some matters be prioritized by the courts?
 Will all regions of québec resume activities at the same time?